 If you have decided that you're entitled to compensation, and you feel you have the time and energy to pursue a claim on your own, you need to be as thorough as possible in your record keeping.
 The more "evidence" you have to back up your claim, the easier it will be for the Salt River Project to validate your claim.
 Otherwise, they'll have a good (and legitimate) excuse to dismiss your request.
-So think like a lawyer unless you want a "robot lawyer" like DoNotPay on your side.
+So think like a lawyer unless you want a "AI Consumer Champion" like DoNotPay on your side.

 Ready to get started down the do-it-yourself path to compensation?

 As soon as the power goes out, grab a pen and pad of paper, and start taking notes.
 What you record and what documents you have on hand will help strengthen your case, so go into as much detail as possible.
 Here's what you need:

 - What time your power went out and the time it was fully restored.

 - Receipts for perishables destroyed due to lack of refrigeration/freezer power.